-The people who came to Jesus were troubled about these things and asked Him, how God could have allowed it to happen to His chosen people.
+The people who came to Jesus were troubled about these things and asked Him how God could have allowed it to happen to His chosen people.
 Jesus answered their question with a question: “Do you think that these Galileans were worse sinners than all the other Galileans because they suffered this way?
 Or those eighteen who died when the tower in Siloam fell on them?
-Do you think they were worst offenders than all the others living in Jerusalem?”
+Do you think they were worse offenders than all the others living in Jerusalem?”
 The answer given by Jesus to His disciples is a very Frightening warning to all of us: He said, “Unless you repent, you too will all likewise perish.”

 Those who were killed by the Roman troops and those who died when the tower fell may have been upstanding citizens.
 But in the vertical dimension, in our relationship to God, none of them was innocent, none of them were righteous, and the same is true for us.
 Jesus was reminding all of us that there is ultimately no such thing as an innocent person.
 Every human being is guilty of trespassing God’s holy law.

 The Bible makes this point very clearly.
 It shows that the wicked sometimes prosper and the righteous sometimes suffer deeply.
 Suffering and death came into this world in the first place because of sin, but Jesus is saying that we cannot jump to the conclusion that all people suffer in direct proportion to their degree of sin.
 His answer to the disciples was, “Unless you repent, you too will all perish.”
 Christ commands us to repent.